rpires71/milestone1/README.md

 **Tasks**

-- [ ] Include bullet points under each job to show scope and impact.
+- [ ] Present information in tiles to show scope and impact.
 - [ ] Write in a concise, professional tone.
 - [ ] Add a link to downloadable CV or Certifications page.
 - [ ] Add internal menu links to other pages.